Sammitdk/campus_app/README.md

  ## About

   This app created using flutter / dart and firebase.
-  This app acadmic project that has developed by
+  This app is acadmic project that has developed by
   - https://github.com/RajPatil002
   - https://github.com/Sammitdk